M5 and M55 buses: Broadway Line

 The Broadway line began at Columbus Circle.
 It runs east along Central Park South one block, and turned right onto Seventh Avenue.
 It followed Seventh to Times Square, and bore left on Broadway.
 It followed Broadway to Madison Square, and bore right onto Fifth Avenue.
 It ran on Fifth along with the Fifth/Madison Avenue Line to 8th Street.
 Both lines turned left onto East 8th Street (also known as St. Marks Place) east towards Broadway.
-At Broadway, the Broadway line turned right and terminated at the South Ferry; the Fifth/Madison Avenue Line continued to Fourth Avenue and terminated at Astor Place and Fourth Avenue.

-Current alignment

 The current M5 and M55 follow a similar route, except the M55 does not run on Broadway north of St. Marks Place after the pedestrian plazas were implemented.

-The current northbound M55 route begins at South Ferry and runs uptown on Church Street and Sixth Avenue.
-Downtown M55 buses run along Fifth Avenue to East 8th Street, where the route cuts over to Broadway and terminates at South Ferry.
-The northbound M55 runs along Fifth and Sixth Avenues until 44th Street, where it terminates.
+M5

 The M5 starts at 31st Street between Fifth and Sixth Avenues, using Sixth Avenue northbound and Fifth Avenue southbound until it reaches Central Park South.
 This corridor is shared by the M1, M2, M3 and M4 routes, and Sixth Avenue with the M7.
 There, the M5 runs crosstown along Central Park South (West 59th Street) and uptown along Broadway from Columbus Circle to West 72nd Street, where it crosses over to the southern terminus of Riverside Drive.
 This Broadway section is shared by the M7 and M104, and 72nd Street is shared by the street's M72 crosstown bus route, as well as the M57.
 The route shifts to Riverside Drive, parallel to Broadway and runs the entire length of the street.
 This portion is not served by any other bus route.
 At 135th Street, the bus route goes back to Broadway, where it meets the M4 route, and continues up that street until Fort Washington Avenue, where the M4 shifts on that street to head to The Cloisters while the M5 continues up Broadway until the George Washington Bridge Bus Station at 178th Street.